Rick's Free Auto Repair Advice

 AC low side pressure is too high: What’s the cause?

-Generally, your low-side pressure should be 30 to 40 psi., but can be as high as 50 psi. if the ambient temperatures are in the 80’s or more.
+Generally, your low-side pressure should be 30 to 40 psi, but it can be as high as 50 psi if the ambient temperature is 80°F or higher.
 If your low side pressure is higher than 50 psi., chances are you’re not getting cold air.
 While low pressure on the low side is a common problem, high pressure on the low side can be equally troublesome and requires careful attention.
 This article will explore the causes and fixes if your AC low side pressure is too high.

 Abnormal AC pressure gauge readings